Six strategic tools every builder needs in their toolbox

-Time to read: 7 mins
+Time to read: 6 mins

-As the son of a dairy farmer, who now works with a range of rural and urban businesses on a daily basis, I’ve seen and heard bias on both sides.
+As the son of a dairy farmer and working with a range of businesses daily, I’ve seen and heard bias on both sides.
 From the farmers you hear, â€œthose townies have no idea what happens on farmsâ€.
-And as a business advisor and town dweller, I have witnessed all the negative rhetoric about farming practices tooâ€¦ like videos shared on social media of a cow in a hip lifter, assuming animal cruelty, when in reality it showed a farmer who had been up all night in the rain, saving the cow's life.
+And as a business advisor and town dweller, I have seen all the negative rhetoric about farming practices tooâ€¦ like videos shared on social media of a cow in a hip lifter and assuming animal cruelty, and not understanding a farmer had been up all night, in the rain saving her life.

 How did it come about?
-Fonterra was audited by one of their largest customers, Nestlé, as part of a routine investigation into their suppliers.
-As part of the audit, randomly selected farmers were audited on everything from nitrogen inputs, to what they do with their silage wraps.
-Nestlé wanted to know how things were done, and why.
+Fonterra was audited by one of their largest customers, Nestle, as part of a routine investigation into their suppliers.
+As part of the audit randomly selected farmers were audited on everything from nitrogen inputs, to what they do with their silage wraps.
+Nestle wanted to know how things were done and why.

-Another key component of the audit investigated â€˜People and Community;.
-Being sustainable is not all just about protecting the environment but also about creating safe and enjoyable workplaces for the people working there.
+Another key component of the audit investigated â€˜People and Community’.
+Being sustainable is not all just about protecting the environment but it is also about creating safe and enjoyable workplaces for the people working there.
 With more awareness around the mental wellbeing of farmers, it is important to ensure they receive the same standard of care as any other employee in New Zealand.

-And this maybe a surprise to some urban dwellers, but the most common response that we’ve heard from farmers about these two key elements of the Fonterra Co-Operative Difference Payment is â€˜great, we do that anyway'.
-Hugely positive news for all of us, and another challenge to that unconscious bias many hold.
-The vast majority of New Zealand farmers are already meeting or exceeding these rigorous work and wellbeing standards.
+And this maybe a surprise to some urban dwellers, but the most common response that we’ve heard from farmers about these two aspects of the Co-Operative Difference Payment is â€˜great, we do that anyway’.
+Which is positive news for all of us and may change the way you think about farming practice.
+The vast majority of NZ farmers are already meeting or exceeding these rigorous work and wellbeing standards.

 So how do farmers get paid with this new payment model?

-For this illustration, we assume a $7.00 milk price, 1,500M kg milk solids (MS), a simple 10 cent Co-operative Difference Payment and 50% of our production achieving the 10-cent payment it would look like this:
+If we had a $7.00 milk price, 1,500M kgMS, a simple 10 cent Co-operative Difference Payment and exactly 50% of our production achieves this 10-cent payment it would look like this:

 When I hear people spreading misinformation about dairy farming practices, I only have to think back to the day I was down the back of the farm with my dad, working by a stream we had fenced off and planted 5 years earlier.
 A mob of happy cows surrounded us intrigued to what we were doing.
-Dad said, â€œthis is what should be shown in the media, showing how the 99% of farmers operateâ€.
+Dad said, â€œthis is what should be printed in the media, showing how the 99% of farmers operateâ€.
 He’s a wise man.